 Why Choose a Plastic Free Toothpaste?

 Our oceans and landfill are being overrun with plastic.
 Although it is possible to recycle your plastic toothpaste container, 99% of people don’t or won’t.
 Why?
 Saving your tubes and sending them off to be recycled is not a practical solution.
-We have become so accustomed to throwing our plastic waste away — or adding it to a recycling bin.
+We have become so accustomed to throwing our plastic bathroom waste away.
 These are our common habits, and it’s hard to break a habit.
 Plastics are not a material that can be recycled indefinitely, unlike aluminum or glass.
 Plastics are typically recycled a total of 7 to 9 times, and often a virgin plastic is added during the recycling process.

 The alternative?
 By using a plastic free solution, such as a toothpaste that comes in a glass jar, you’re stopping single use plastics at the source.
 You’ll be preventing them from ending up in landfill, the ocean or in the recycling stream.